Every grower of plants has an occasional order

 Your choice then is to tell us what to do

-when it's 1-2 plants lightly not on small to medium order (8 plants or less).
+when it's 1-2 plants lightly rooted in a small to medium order (8 plants or less).

 These are the choices during Check Out: